symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

         // ...

-The Config component will look for recursively in the ``bundles/`` and ``services/`` directories and it will load any supported file format (``.yml``, ``.xml``, ``.php``, ``.ini``).
+The Config component will recursively look in the ``bundles/`` and ``services/`` directories and it will load any supported file format (``.yml``, ``.xml``, ``.php``, ``.ini``).

 Global Configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some system administrators may prefer to store sensitive parameteres in global
+Some system administrators may prefer to store sensitive parameters in files
-configuration files under the ``/etc`` directory.
-Imagine that the database
+outside the project directory.
+Imagine that the database credentials for your
-credentials for your website are stored in the ``/etc/sites/mysite.com/parameters.yml``.
+website are stored in the ``/etc/sites/mysite.com/parameters.yml``.
+Loading this
-Loading this file is as simple as indicating the full file path when importing
+file is as simple as indicating the full file path when importing it from any
-it from any other configuration file:
+other configuration file:

 .. configuration-block::